 The road from Kalpa towards Tabo is good until Nako Village.
 Nako Village was a small village locked by mountains from all sides which had quite many food joints/dhabas where all the vehicles plying on Kaza/Kalpa routes would generally stop.
 This village boasts of Nako Lake which in our opinion was a total disappointment.
 The landscapes enroute Nako village were more beautiful and would highly recommend halting in between to soak in the beauty of mountains.

 Please do not take your car through the village to visit Nako Lake, it is one serpentine kutcha/unmade road which can easily block vehicles moving in opposite directions.
 Instead, if at all you would like to visit this lake, please WALK!!!
 You can park the car where there are dhabbas and the walk from there is approx. 750 mts.

 After having lunch (the ubiquitous – Rajma rice) at one of the dhabas, we hit the road again towards Tabo.
-The road from Nako Village till Tabo Village which is approx. 65km is bad, so this was a journey where we ended up driving our car slow.
+The road from Nako Village till Tabo Village which is approx. 65km is bad (approx. 23km road is very bad), so this was a journey where we ended up driving our car slow.